dexidp/website/content/docs/connectors/google.md

 3. Add the `serviceAccountFilePath` and `domainToAdminEmail` configuration options to your Dex config.
   - `serviceAccountFilePath` should point to the location of the service account JSON key file
   - `domainToAdminEmail` should map the base domain to the email address of a Google Workspace user with a minimum of the `Groups Reader (BETA)` Role assigned.
 The service account you created earlier will impersonate this user when making calls to the admin API.
 A valid user should be able to retrieve a list of groups when [testing the API](https://developers.google.com/admin-sdk/directory/v1/reference/groups/list#try-it).

+## Consent Screen

+Dex will set `prompt=consent` by default when redirecting users to Google's authorization endpoint.
+This will force users to see the consent screen every time they log in.

+To change this behavior, you can set the `promptType` field in config file to any OIDC-supported value.
+To skip the consent screen for every authorization request, set `promptType` to `""` (empty string) to fall back to Google's default behavior.